ICRS Christian Booksellers Convention 2008

 There are lots of book signings at ICRS.
 It's fun to walk along and see different friends I've made over the years, both the booksellers standing in line at book signings, and the authors.
 Here's Kirk Cameron, a good brother with a real heart for God.
 Kirk has spiritual substance to his life, which is always encouraging.

 I did a booksigning on a new little book called TouchPoints of Heaven.
-We'll get more information on it when it releases next month, but it's a compact small format 200 page book that fits easily in a pocket and retails for just $4.95.
+We'll get more information on it when it releases next month, but it's a compact small format 200 page book that fits easily in a pocket.
 It's sort of a Heaven-book lite.
 (Which sounds a lot better than Heaven for Dummies, which it isn't.)

 One lighthearted occasion was the twice daily march of the ducks in the Peabody Hotel.
 (If you've stayed at a Peabody you know about this.)

 Here are Julee, Janet, Robin Jones Gunn, Ken and Tiffany, and in the background is Neta Jackson.
 I have never seen anyone more excited about marching ducks than Robin, and anyone less excited about them than Ken.
 It truly takes all kinds to make up the body of Christ.
 Aren't you glad?

 Okay, in terms of my highlight of who I got to spend time with at ICRS, it was John Perkins.
 At the ECPA book awards event, John was granted the lifetime achievement award.
 I can't think of anyone who deserves it more.

 John Perkins is a sharecropper’s son who grew up poverty-stricken in Mississippi.
 Fleeing to California at 17 after his older brother’s murder at the hands of a town marshal, he vowed never to return.
 But after coming to Christ in 1960 he did return to Mendenhall, Mississippi to share the gospel of Christ.